NESU – Nordiska Ekonomie Studerandes Union – is a Nordic non-political organization of business students, and has roots going well back into history.

 Ilkka Vertanen (NESU Finland and 2010s)

-Translated from Finnish to English by Alex Harju
+Text is partly translated from Finnish to English by Alex Harju